7th Seed of Hope: What would you say to your 18 year old self?

 As you reflect on this past year, and your journey to know yourself more kindly, what advice would you give to your 18 year old self?
 If you would like to share — with me or in conversation among the community I belong to — I’d be delighted to listen.

-I Hope this Seed has been helpful to you in your journey.
+I Hope this Seed inspires you towards your purpose with kindness.

 There are no comments for this blog post.